Charles Bagot: Early life and family

-Bagot was the second son of William Bagot, 1st Baron Bagot, of Blithfield Hall, Staffordshire, and the Hon.
+Bagot was the second surviving son of William Bagot, 1st Baron Bagot, of Blithfield Hall, Staffordshire, and the Hon.
 Elizabeth Louisa St. John, daughter of Viscount St. John, of Lydiard Park, Wiltshire.
 He was educated at Rugby School and Christ Church, Oxford.
-He entered Lincoln's Inn, where he studied law, but left and returned to Oxford to complete his master's degree.
+He entered Lincoln's Inn, where he studied law, but soon left determined that his calling was 'employment in the diplomatic line'.
+He returned to Oxford to complete his master's degree.

+As a young unpaid intern at the Foreign Office, Bagot laboured to find grace with George Canning who was a rising star in the Tory party advocating abolition of slavery in the colonies.

-His marriage to the wealthy Lady Mary Charlotte Anne Wellesley-Pole, the niece of Arthur Wellesley, 1st Duke of Wellington, and other Bagot family connections made possible his subsequent diplomatic career.
+On 22 July 1806 Bagot married Lady Mary Charlotte Anne Wellesley-Pole, the niece of Arthur Wellesley, 1st Duke of Wellington.

+Her father William Wellesley-Pole worked alongside Canning at the Admiralty.
+When Canning was appointed Foreign Secretary in 1807, Wellesley-Pole recommended Bagot for the role of Under-Secretary, and he was duly appointed to the Foreign Office.

 Member of Parliament

-Bagot served as Member of Parliament for Castle Rising from 1807 to 1808, alongside Richard Sharp.
+Bagot was elected as Member of Parliament for Castle Rising in 1807, alongside Richard Sharp.
+As a result of his heavy workload at the Foreign Office, Bagot resigned his seat within six months.

+Resignation from the Foreign Office

+Bagot's nascent civil service career was derailed after a duel between Canning and Lord Castlereagh on 21 September 1809, after which both Ministers resigned.
+Bagot's decision to follow Canning out of office placed him in the wilderness for 5 years, during which time both finances and marriage suffered.

 Diplomatic career

-Ambassador to United States
+Ambassador to United States (1815–1820)

-He was named minister plenipotentiary and envoy extraordinaire to the United States on 31 July 1815, in the aftermath of the War of 1812.
-With Richard Rush, he negotiated the Rush–Bagot Treaty to limit naval forces on the Great Lakes and Lake Champlain.
-He also contributed to negotiations leading to the Anglo-American Convention of 1818, which defined the border between British North America and the United States from Lake of the Woods (see Northwest Angle) to the Pacific Ocean.
-Bagot ended his term in Washington, D.C. in 1820.
+He was appointed minister plenipotentiary and envoy extraordinaire to the United States on 31 July 1815, in the aftermath of the War of 1812.
+His most significant achievement was negotiating the Rush–Bagot Treaty (1817).
+This is widely recognised as the first arms control treaty of the modern era, terminating the expensive arms race on the Great Lakes.
+Its influence was far-reaching, as it later played a part in halting the nuclear arms race during the Cold War.

+He also contributed to negotiations leading to the Anglo-American Convention of 1818, which defined the border between British North America and the United States along the 49th parallel north from Lake of the Woods (see Northwest Angle) to the Pacific Ocean.
+Bagot ended his term in Washington, D.C. in 1820, and was succeeded by Stratford Canning.

-Ambassador to Russia, Netherlands
+Ambassador to Russia (1820–1824)

+He subsequently served as British Ambassador to Russia, where he was Britain’s representative in Slaves Arbitration of 1821, a landmark international legal dispute between the United States and Great Britain, presided over by Tsar Alexander I of Russia.
+Bagot used this platform to offer legitimacy to Britain’s campaign to end the slave trade, and his arguments during the arbitration drew attention to many human rights issues.

-He subsequently served as British Ambassador to Russia, where he took part in negotiations leading to the 1825 Treaty of Saint Petersburg.
+Bagot also played a major role in negotiations leading to the 1825 Treaty of Saint Petersburg defining the border of what is modern-day Alaska.